Intra ID service principals: Audit expiring secrets and certificates

 Type: String

-Requires e-mail address in correct format, there are no checks to verify if this is correct or not
+Requires an email address in correct format, there are no checks to verify if this is correct or not

 subscription_id